 Hardware vendors develop printer drivers and PPD files, which are specific to each printer.
 Most printers require different printer drivers for each operating system they interact with.
 You can use iManager to view a list of printer drivers and PPD files you have uploaded to the Driver Store.
-On Windows XP/ Vista/ 7/ 8/ 8.1/ 10 platforms, you can also upload printer drivers by using a command line option.
-For more information, see Section 4.5.4, "Implementing iPrint by Using the Command Line," on page 57.
+On Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10 platforms, you can also upload printer drivers by using a command line option.
+For more information, see "Implementing iPrint by Using the Command Line" on page 69.
 You can add printer drivers and PPD files from diskettes, CDs, and the workstation operating system.

 The Driver Store daemon must be running in order to add printer drivers, and the iPrint Client must be installed on a Linux or Windows workstation.
-To install the client, go to http://server_IP_address/ipp and click the Install iPrint Client link.
-For more information on installing the client, see Chapter 4, "Installing and Setting Up iPrint on Client Workstations," on page 41.
-For a review of supported browsers and driver upload operations, see Section A.2, "Supported Browsers for the iPrint Plug-In and iManager," on page 144.
+To install the client, go to http://dns_name or IP_address/ipp and click the Install iPrint Client link.
+For more information on installing the client, see Chapter 4, "Installing and Setting Up iPrint on Client Workstations," on page 45.
+For a review of supported browsers and driver upload operations, see "Supported Browsers for the iPrint Plug-In and iManager" on page 154.